gizmore/phpgdo/DOCS/GDO7_PHILOSPHY.md

 ## GDOv7 Philosophy: Public attribute pattern

-Here is an example of how the code pattern above looks like.
+Here is an example of how this code pattern looks like.

     public string $label = 'test';
     public function label(string $label) : self